eugene-bk-eng/R2QConnector/README.md

 ## PURPOSE:
-A prototype package connects R session with Q process.
+A prototype package that connects an R session with Q process.
 It can be used to

 1. Execute Q commands remotely.
 "x: 1 2 3"  # create a list